 In direct mode, an interrupt task can be started when a built-in input turns ON or OFF.
 In counter mode, the rising or falling edges of built-in inputs can be counted, and an interrupt task started when the count reaches a specified value.
-The maximum number of interrupt input points is 6 for CPU Units with 20, 30, 40 or 60 I/O points and 4 for CPU Units with 14 I/O points and 2 for CPU Units with 10 I/O points.
+The maximum number of interrupt input points is 6 for CPU Units with 20, 30 or 40 I/O points.